For a better browsing experience and to benefit from all the features of credit-agricole.com, we advise you to use the Edge browser.

 The policy is aligned with the social interests of the company, as it takes into account aspects of sustainable performance as well as short-term financial results.

-Performance assessment for 2022
+Performance assessment for 2024

-Annual variable remuneration
+Annual variable compensation

-The Chief Executive Officer and Deputy Chief Executive Officers are eligible for individual variable remuneration, the amount of which for a given financial year is contingent on performance.
+The Chief Executive Officer and Deputy Chief Executive Officers are eligible for individual variable compensation, the amount of which for a given financial year is contingent on performance.
 The target is set respectively at 100% and 80% of their fixed compensation, capped at 120% if the target is exceeded.

 Performance assessment is based on criteria defined by the Board of Directors, as described in the Universal Registration Document here.